phylosopher07/phylosopher07.github.io/_posts/2023-02-04-linear-independence.md

 ## Linear combination
-Given a set S of elements of a $F$-vector space $V$, a **linear combinations** of elements of S is an element of V of the following form.
+Given a set S of elements of a $F$-vector space $V$, a **linear combination** of elements of S is an element of V of the following form.

 * $ i\in\set{1,\dotsc,n} $
 * $ a_i\in F,\; S=\set{\b{v}_i\in V}\subset V $